 Better Learners Better Workers NHS Programme at Sheffield Teaching Hospitals

-Yvonne Byrne is Community Engagement Manager at Sheffield Teaching Hospitals NHS Foundation Trust.
+Yvonne Byrne is Community Engagement Coordinator at Sheffield Teaching Hospitals NHS Foundation Trust.
 Believed to be the largest of the NHS Foundation Trusts in the UK, Sheffield Teaching Hospitals provide over 900,000 appointments and operations each year, as well as clinical education for medical students from the University of Sheffield.

 Yvonne’s role is all about generating and supporting an interest in healthcare careers, from primary school through to 19 year olds.
 With an ageing workforce, Yvonne believes that it is vital to prepare young people for the many and varied opportunities for employment in the NHS: “We need to nurture the next generation of talent for the jobs we believe in and jobs that we will need in the future that don’t even exist yet.